 Fees for public records searches

-Portland Permitting & Development needs to recover costs involved in providing public records.
+Portland Permitting & Development needs to recover its costs involved in providing public records.
 This includes the cost of staff searching for and reviewing records.

 For building permit records, the fee is $8 per address.
 Payment of this fee is due before work begins on a request.